 This is one of the most popular tubing sites in Texas.

-This is a large river with rapids, boulders, and tube chutes spread over miles.
+This large river has rapids, boulders, and tube chutes spread over miles.

-The float may vary between 1 mile (1.6Km) for about 1.5 hours, to 4 miles (6.6Km) for about 4 hours.
-The shortest rout, is the most famous one called the "Horseshoe Loop".
+The float may vary between 1 mile (1.6Km) for about 1.5 hours to 4 miles (6.6Km) for about 4 hours.
+The shortest route is the most famous one called the "Horseshoe Loop".
 This loop is a calm float.

 "The Chute" is a tube chute a few yards long, where water flows quickly and spits tubers further downstream.